-Here's how Jacob Morgan, coauthor of "Twittfaced," describes the difference between traditional customer relationship management (CRM) and social CRM:
+Here's how Jacob Morgan, coauthor of Twittfaced: Your Toolkit for Understanding and Maximizing Social Media, describes the difference between traditional CRM and Social CRM:

 Social brings a new element into CRM because now instead of just dealing with data and information we are dealing with conversations and relationships.
 These conversations and relationships take place not just from company to consumer but also from consumer to consumer.
 Think of Twitter as a simple example.
 Let's say you are a large brand on twitter such as Southwest Airlines.
 You are building relationships with your followers but you also have the ability to build relationships with and listen to (and engage) customers that are having conversations about you.

-- A business -- or even a customer -- creates a fan page for your company or product in Facebook.
+- A business -- or even a customer -- creates a fan page for your company or product on Facebook.
 People who like your brand and the way you conduct business will sign up as fans, creating a venue for communication, marketing and networking.